-Land Rover’s striking Range Rover Velar isn't even in showrooms but a more potent version is already out testing.
+Land Rover’s striking Range Rover Velar is just hitting showrooms but a more potent version is already out testing.

-Our spy shots plus a new video show prototypes for what is likely to be a Range Rover Velar SVR.
+Our spy shots and video show prototypes for what will likely be a Range Rover Velar SVR.

-There are enlarged intakes in the front bumper plus a diffuser integrated in the rear bumper and flanked by two massive exhaust tips.
+There are enlarged intakes in the front bumper plus a diffuser that's integrated into the rear bumper and flanked by two massive exhaust tips.
 You’ll also notice the enlarged brake discs and calipers that almost fill the insides of the wheels.

 Other upgrades for the Velar SVR should include tweaks to the Velar's eight-speed automatic transmission and suspension and anti-roll system.

 2019 Land Rover Range Rover Velar SVR spy shots - Image via S. Baldauf/SB-Medien

 All SVR development is handled by Jaguar Land Rover’s personalization department known as Special Vehicle Operations.
 The team will no doubt be relying on lessons learned from the Range Rover Sport SVR program in tuning this high-performance Velar.

-The regular Velar is on sale later in 2017.
-The most potent version at launch will offer 380 hp from a 3.0-liter supercharged V-6.
-We’re expecting this SVR version to arrive in late 2018, meaning we’ll likely see it initially list as a 2019 model.
+The most potent version of the standard Velar offers 380 hp from a 3.0-liter supercharged V-6.
+We’re expecting this SVR version to arrive in late 2018 or early next year, meaning it will likely arrive as a 2019 model.
 A debut at November's 2018 Los Angeles auto show is a strong possibility.